 Our parishes are committed to welcoming people with disabilities accompanied by a support person.
 At no time will a person with a disability who is accompanied by a support person be prevented to having access to that support person.
-Fees must be waived for support persons for admission to an event hosted in a parish for which a fee is charged.
+Fees will be waived for support persons for admission to an archdiocesan/parish event for which a fee is charged.